 You haven't entered both your banking or tax info yet

-Incorrect banking info (such as mis-typed transit, financial institution, or account numbers)
+Incorrect banking info (such as mis-typed routing or account number)

 Business or savings account (we only transfer to personal checking accounts)

-You didn’t respond to the text asking you to confirm your bank info, which you’ll receive after you’ve submitted or updated bank info
+You didn't respond to the text, email, or notification asking you to confirm your bank info, which you’ll receive after you've submitted or updated bank info

-If you’re still not sure why you’re receiving failed transfer notices, contact your bank.
-Confirm your account status, Transit number, Financial Institution number, and Account number.
+If you're still not sure why you're receiving failed transfer notices, contact your bank.
+Confirm your account status, your account number, and the bank's routing number.